Skip to Content

 This is why B2B referral marketing programs almost always have to be double-sided.
 The entire program is not just built on customer acquisition but also on encouraging the right customers to become brand ambassadors for your product.

-Start with the incentive for your double-sided referral program.
 Here are some ideas for the best incentives you can offer:

 Once you’ve figured out your incentive, you’re one step closer to success.
 Make sure you draw inspiration from the examples above to reel in more clients to your brand.